sathvikrijo/Cricket-Score_TelegramBOT/README.md

 # Telegram-Bot
 A bot which will show up all the live cricket matches scores and recently ended matches.
-Try it now @askRijo
+Try it now [@askRijo] {not yet hosted}

 # Project Info
 - I combined the power of webscrapping and telegram api to build this Bot